 Brenda Martin, Nationally Certified Teacher of Music and piano professor at Point Loma Nazarene University, has been teaching piano at the university level since 1982.
 She holds a bachelor’s degree in Music Education from Trevecca Nazarene University (Spring 1979), a Master of Music Education from Austin Peay State University (Spring 1982), and a Master of Music with an emphasis in Piano Performance from Arizona State University (Spring 1993).
 While at ASU, she also did extensive doctoral studies in piano performance.
 Her classical teachers include Nina Chandler, Barbara McClain, Patricia Gray, and Walter Cosand.
 She has also coached with Enid Katahn, Del Parkinson, George Fee, and Nina Scolnik.

 Martin enjoys both solo and collaborative performing.
 She is a member of “The Seaside Quartet,” a Point Loma chamber ensemble for piano and strings, frequently performs duo and duet piano works with colleagues in faculty recitals, and has done a variety of performances with singers and other instrumentalists.
 An experienced church pianist, Martin serves as one of the accompanists for two San Diego area churches.
-She has done many original hymn arrangements and a number of jazz charts.

 Since 1993, Martin has also studied the Alexander Technique, a technique providing ease of movement.
 She studies with Alexander teacher Eileen Troberman.